 It’s exciting to get out of your comfort zone and see life from another perspective.
 Still, it takes several days to acclimate and find your way around a new city.
 In a month, there’s time to get comfortable with the environment and dig deeper.
 Each day brings a better understanding of a new culture but getting around has been challenging.
-Most taxi drivers don’t speak English and communication is difficult.
+Most Maputo taxi drivers don’t speak English and communication is difficult.
 They can misunderstand your destination unless it’s a well-known place or you have a card with the printed address.
-Buses packed like sardines are potentially dangerous, not to mention learning the pickup and drop-off points.
+Many are illiterate and cannot read.
+Buses packed like sardines are potentially dangerous, not to mention learning the sketchy pickup and drop-off points.

 Maputo Tour Groups and Guides

 For the past few days, I’ve explored the city concentrating on major attractions in central Maputo.
 Different guides have taught me about local culture and history.
 Some have picked my brain about difficulties experienced as a tourist in Maputo.

 One local group – Maputo a Pé – is knowledgeable and well-connected with local clubs and expat organizations like the French and American cultural centers and the Club of Mozambique.
 Their office is in the information center near the entrance to Tunduru Botanical Gardens.
 I’ve appreciated their help and plan to go on an “art safari” and barrio walks to learn more about Mozambique.